galantelab/reboot/docs/README.md

 ## Overview

 Reboot is a flexible, easy-to-use algorithm to identify and validate genes or transcripts signatures whose expression are highly correlated with patient survival.
-This tool innovates by using a multivariate strategy with penalized Cox regression (Lasso method) combined with a bootstrap approach, presenting robust convergence of the regression procedure, and a variety of statistical testing for signature score.
+This tool innovates by using a multivariate strategy with penalized Cox regression (Lasso method) combined with a bootstrap approach, presenting robust convergence of the regression procedure, and a variety of statistical tests for signature score.
 Reboot comprises two modules developed in R (version 3.6).
 The **regression** module provides functionality for obtaining gene/transcript signatures from a given set of samples.
 In turn, the **survival** module provides functionality for producing, applying and validating a score, which is calculated based on the obtained signature, in patient datasets.
 In this module, a different set of samples may be provided for validation purposes, and clinical variables may also be taken into account.
-Moreover, reboot also has the execution option **complete**, which integratively executes the two aforementioned modules.
+Moreover, Reboot also has the execution option **complete**, which integratively executes the two aforementioned modules.

 ![](Figure_workflow.png)
 *Reboot workflow: First module (regression) makes a regression analysis to identify a gene or transcript signature.
 The second module (survival) runs survival analysis of a score calculated based on the obtained signature.*